 Our law firm has handled many chair style accidents from bar stools to chairs including the complete break of the chair to instability of the chair.
 Often we make claims against the hotel for the negligent maintenance of the hotel chair, failure to replace and aging chair, or a direct claim against the chair manufacturer for a product’s liability case.

 Injuries range from low back, neck and head injuries, to hips and hands given all the moving parts on some chairs.
 Hotels often argue the guest on the chair is to blame for the incident as they should have realized the chair was broken before using it, or they will point to the alcoholic beverages consumed as the culprit for the bar stool collapse.
-Video footage is often available (See Video, Camera, and Digital Tape Recording if it occurred in a hotel or casino).
+Video footage is often available (See Video, Camera, and Digital Tape Recording] at hotels and casinos).
 Often they may blame the size of the person arguing the chair could not support the weight.
-A chair should support If you need a Chair accident attorney or a barstool accident attorney contact the Las Vegas Chair Lawyers at Benson & Bingham.
-Chairs accidents should not occur, but if you are the victim of a chair malfunction, call Attorney Joseph L. Benson II, Esq. at 702-382-9797.
+A chair should support a customer’s weight – contact the Nevada Lawyers at Benson & Bingham Accident Injury Lawyers, LLC.
+Chairs accidents should not occur, but if you are the victim of a chair malfunction in Reno or Las Vegas, call Attorney Joseph L. Benson II, Esq. at 702-382-9797.